Spectra135/Micron_Minilith_AWD_Gantry/README.md

 # Micron+ AWD Minilith gantry
 > [!IMPORTANT]
-> All props goes to cloakedwayne, I didn't do anything except adapt the monolith gantry to fit PFA specs.
+> All props goes to CloakedWayne, I didn't do anything except adapt the monolith gantry to fit PFA specs.
 >
 > Don't expect a step-by-step build guide.
 Everything is really tight and needs a well tuned printer.
 > I won't be updating this gantry nor making a 2WD version.
 Now that Monolith RC1 is out I wan't to work towards
-> something more similar to that
+> something more similar to that.
+>
+> The belt path follows the same as the Monolith gantry.
+>
+> For the toothed idlers, they have to be 12.7mm OD.
+My build is based off the Formbot kit and they are the right size.

 ![1](Images/Front_view.png)